Codling moth, Cydia pomonella

 Quick Facts

-• The caterpillar of the codling moth is cream-colored, and most injuries are usually produced by the second-generation larvae during early summer.
+- The codling moth is an economically important pest of apples throughout the world.
+Most injuries are produced by the second-generation larvae during early summer.

-• Non-chemical controls that can reduce fruit injury include fruit thinning, prompt removal of infested fruit, bagging of fruit and the use of certain traps.
+- Non-chemical controls that can reduce fruit injury include fruit thinning, prompt removal of infested fruit, and bagging of fruit.

 Codling moth larvae.
 Image credit: Phil Sloderbeck, Kansas State University, Bugwood.org